 There has been a considerable Jewish community in Livorno since the 17th century, at one time representing 10% of the population.
 At a time when the persecution of Jews was taking place elsewhere, Livorno represented a haven where people of the Jewish faith could practice their religion freely, build their own synagogue, buy property and, most unusually, were not confined to a ghetto.
-All this because of Ferdinando I de’ Medici’s invitation to Jews to come and settle in Livorno where he realised they could be beneficial to the development of this newly established town.
+All this because of Ferdinando I de’ Medici’s invitation to Sephardic Jews to come and settle in Livorno where he realised they could be beneficial to the development of this newly established town.
 The conditions he offered proved attractive: in 1601 the Jewish community in Livorno numbered 114, and by 1689 it had increased to 3000.

 An increasing number of highly skilled Jewish merchants and entrepreneurs settled in Livorno, specialising mainly in textile and glass manufacturing, as well as in the working of coral , sugar refining, tobacco and paper production , and the distillation of spirits.
-In the 19th century most of the books in the Mediterranean area were printed in Livorno and the most famous printers were Jewish, like the Sadun and Belforte families.
+In the 19th century most of the books in the Mediterranean area were printed in Livorno and some of the most famous printers were Jewish, like the Sadun and Belforte families.
 The synagogue that was built during the 17th century was one of the finest and well-known in Europe.
 Sadly, it was badly damaged during WWII and, instead of being restored, was replaced by a modern synagogue in the 1960s.

 Famous Jews from Livorno include artists Amedeo Modigliani, Vittorio Corcos, Ulvi Liegi, and the writer Guido Bedarida who died in 1962.